ejedev/web2shell/README.md

 ## Requirements

-All of the Python libraries used should be included in base Python.
-You will need a copy of `nc`.
+Install the required python modules with pip (`pip3 install -r requirements.txt`.)
+You will need a local copy of `nc`.
 The program will attempt to find it automatically.
 If it can't, please specify the path with the `--nc` flag.

 ## Adding New Payloads